Battle of Elsenborn Ridge: Battle near Monschau and Höfen

-General Lauer, commanding officer of the 99th, ordered Col. Robertson at Wahlerscheid on December 16 to hold his position until at least the next morning when more orders would be forthcoming.
+Lauer ordered Col. Robertson at Wahlerscheid on 16 December to hold his position until at least the next morning when more orders would be forthcoming.
 Robertson was concerned that the 395th Combat Engineers and two regiments of the 2nd Division would be cut off by the advancing Germans.
 He told his men to hold and to be prepared for an orderly withdrawal in the morning.
-Early the next morning General Gerow, commander of US V Corps, told Robertson to turn south and withdraw to a crossroads just north of Rocherath-Krinkelt where they were to establish a road block.
+Early the next morning Gerow told Robertson to turn south and withdraw to a crossroads just north of Rocherath-Krinkelt where they were to establish a road block.
 Robertson's troops were heavily engaged and withdrawal was complicated, but successfully completed.
 9th Infantry Regiment pulled back to the Baracken crossroads at the edge of the forest, about 5 mi to the south of the cross roads at Wahlerscheid.
 The other units moved south through the area near Rocherath-Krinkelt.
 Robertson moved his headquarters from Wirtzfeld, south and west of Rocherath-Krinkelt, to Elsenborn, just west of the ridge line.
 Robertson also informed Gerow that he intended to hold Rocherath-Krinkelt until troops east of the villages had retreated through them to the ridge line, which then would become the next line of defense.
 This defensive line was intended to safeguard the key high ground on Elsenborn Ridge from the German advance.
 The area around Elsenborn Ridge became a collection point for ragtag groups of American troops whose units had been broken and scattered at the start of the enemy offensive.
 With so many troops from different units arriving in every kind of condition, organizing a coherent defense was a huge task, but one that occurred with surprising speed under the circumstances.
 Intelligence about the attack that reached the Americans was spotty and contradictory.

-To the east of Rocherath and Krinkelt, the Germans had made a deep penetration.
+To the east of Rocherath-Krinkelt, the Germans had made a deep penetration.
 Rocherath-Krinkelt had to be held to allow 2nd Infantry Division with its heavy weapons and vehicles to reach positions around Elsenborn.
 The 99th Division had already put its last reserve into the line.
 The 2nd Infantry Division, with the attached 395th, was left to defend the endangered sector of the corridor south.